Surroundings

 They show the conditions life is being lived within.

-Often, surroundings place demands on the body, attention, and relationships without being named.
+Often, surroundings place demands on attention, energy, or relationships without being named.

-Seeing surroundings as one aspect prevents them from being ignored or treated as background noise.
+Seeing surroundings as one aspect prevents them from being overlooked or treated as a background issue.

 The Hand as a Whole